torvalds/linux/Documentation/arch/loongarch/introduction.rst

 Rd is the destination register operand, while Rj, Rk and Ra ("a" stands for "additional") are the source register operands.
 I8/I12/I14/I16/I21/I26 are immediate operands of respective width.
-The longer I21 and I26 are stored in separate higher and lower parts in the instruction word, denoted by the "L" and "H" suffixes.
+The longer I21 and I26 are stored in separate higher and lower parts in the instruction word, deanalted by the "L" and "H" suffixes.

 List of Instructions